 in his work and became generally known as “Daddy

 Mason.”
-It could be said that this was the beginning
+It could be said that this was

 of the Thames Baptist’s calling to community

 ministries.
-Apart from a period working amongst the
+Apart from a period working

 railway workers on the new railroads in the Hamilton district, Mason